geewaib/feb-mar-apr-2023/discussions.md

 * filter, map, reduce, collect, findFirst, findAny, min, max, sorted
 * Optional type is like a box with some data; you check if the box is empty or data is present and use **.get()**
 * Declarative style of programming when you use Stream API.
 You only write what to do, and don't worry about how to do
+* Internals of Streams: Stream processes one element at a item.
+It passes it through all the stages.
+Unlike languages like JavaScript
+* flatMap: Used to flatten a collection of collections to a single collection. flatMap(Collection::stream)

+### Threading

+* Creating threads in Java leads to creating OS (native) threads
+* Create an instance of Thread class and pass the Runnable implementation. call start() method to run the thread
+* java.util.concurrent package
+* Use the classes like Executors to create pool of threads and submit your tasks(Runnable)
+* Number of threads you create depends on the number of cores, CPU or IO intensive operation
+* numberOfCores / (1 - blocking factor)
+* Creating more number of threads does not guarentee high performance.
+In fact, it may be the other way around.